Some of my favorite books on Stoicism, the classics, modern stuff, and a bit of relevant background history.

 The Therapy of Desire: Theory and Practice in Hellenistic Ethics, by Martha C. Nussbaum.
 The Epicureans, Skeptics, and Stoics practiced philosophy not as a detached intellectual discipline, but as a worldly art of grappling with issues of daily and urgent human significance: the fear of death, love and sexuality, anger and aggression.
 Like medicine, philosophy to them was a rigorous science aimed both at understanding and at producing the flourishing of human life.
 In this engaging book, Martha Nussbaum examines texts of philosophers committed to a therapeutic paradigm — including Epicurus, Lucretius, Sextus Empiricus, Chrysippus, and Seneca — and recovers a valuable source for our moral and political thought today.

 Letters on Ethics: To Lucilius, translated by M. Graver and A.A.
-Long.
+Long, University of Chicago series.
 The Roman statesman and philosopher Seneca recorded his moral philosophy and reflections on life as a highly original kind of correspondence.
 Letters on Ethics includes vivid descriptions of town and country life in Nero’s Italy, discussions of poetry and oratory, and philosophical training for Seneca’s friend Lucilius.
 This volume, the first complete English translation in nearly a century, makes the Letters more accessible than ever before.
 Seneca uses the informal format of the letter to present the central ideas of Stoicism, for centuries the most influential philosophical system in the Mediterranean world.
 His lively and at times humorous expositions have made the Letters his most popular work and an enduring classic.

 Musonius Rufus: Lectures and Sayings.
 Musonius Rufus (c.
 AD 30–100) was one of the four great Roman Stoic philosophers, the other three being Seneca, Marcus Aurelius, and Musonius’ pupil Epictetus.
 During his life, Musonius’ Stoicism was put to the test, most notably during an exile to Gyaros, a barren island in the Aegean Sea.
 Because Stoicism was, for Musonius, not merely a philosophy but a prescription for daily living, he has been called “the Roman Socrates.”